Joseph-Mutua/advanced_node_project/README.md

 4. CI server runs all tests
 5. If all tests pass, CI Server marks build as 'passing' and does some optional followup

-CI Providers - A company that will provision a CI server on your behalf: Travis, Circle, Codeship, AWS Codebuild This Project uses **Travis CI**
+This Project uses **Travis CI** to provision a CI server on our behalf

 ## Server Setup
 ![Server Setup](images/servers.png)

 CI Script is `nohup npm &`
-**nohup:** If the shell is closed, don't kill anything this command creates **npm run start:** Run the server
+- **nohup:** If the shell is closed, don't kill anything this command creates
+- **npm run start:** Run the server
-**&:** Run the server in a subshell (in the background)
+- **&:** Run the server in a subshell (in the background)

 CI mode

---- Starts up the Express API
+- Starts up the Express API
---- The Expresses server figurs out the address of MongoDB and the Redis Server is
+- The Expresses server figurs out the address of MongoDB and the Redis Server is

 ## Server Configuration
 1. Add ci.js key file